barryclark/jekyll-now/_posts/2016/2016-05-01-Bacterionomicon.md

 ---
 layout: post
 title: Bacterionomicon - The Creatures of the Healing Blade
+description: The Bacterionomicon, an amazing book where diseases and medication become beautiful fantasy illustrations.
 featured: bact.png
 category: books
 tags: [rpg, books, bacterionomicon, healing blade, nerdcore medical, ct fig, dunegon world, not thank you evil]